avarp/nolla/README.md

 This project provides only these 3 things and makes them work together.
 I used the [PSR7](https://www.php-fig.org/psr/psr-7) implementation ([nyholm/psr7](https://github.com/Nyholm/psr7)) as request and response abstraction layer and the router from Laravel ([nikic/fast-route](https://github.com/nikic/FastRoute)).

 ## MVC
 This framework implements the MVC paradigm.
 The structure is clear and straightforward.
 Models are placed into folder `Model` and should be defined in namespace `\Model`.
-Controllers - in folder `Controller` and in namespace `\Controller`.
+Controllers - in folder `Controller`, in namespace `\Controller` and the name of the class should end with "Controller".
 Your conrollers should extend `the \Controller\AbstractController` class.
 Views - in folder `view`.
 I deliberately have chosen plain PHP for templating.
 We are all smart guys and will never put SQL queries or buisness logic inside templates.

 ## How to build an app
 There is an abstract class you should extend.
 This is class `\Nolla\Core\App`.
 You should implement 3 static methods: